SecurityHandbook/handbook/en/iot/andr.md

 > A little theory regarding Android OS security model

 Android has a robust multilayer security model.
 It uses the Linux kernel, implements a <abbr title="Mandatory Access Control">MAC</abbr> and mitigations against *memory corruption* exploits – Android's the only linux distribution not supporting running *non-<abbr title="Position Independent Executable">PIE</abbr>* code.
-Each app's assigned their unique user ID and runs in a sandbox, thus can't intervene with other apps and only is allowed to operate with files/OS components for which the user gives their permission.
+Each app's assigned their unique user ID and runs in sandbox, thus can't intervene with other apps and only is allowed to operate with files/OS components for which the user gives their permission.

 ![Android Security Model](https://faq.mople71.cz/img/en/and.png)
 <p class="imgsrcf">*The Android security model (modified).* Source: [Android Security 2015 Annual Report](http://source.android.com/security/reports/Google_Android_Security_2015_Report_Final.pdf)</p>

 #### Kernel:
-Android is built on the Linux kernel.
-Linux kernel might not be the best available choice from security perspective, but offers a decent permission model based on users and user groups, process isolation etc.
+Android's built on the Linux kernel.
+Linux kernel arguably might not be the best choice from security perspective, but offers a decent permission model based on users and user groups, process isolation etc.

 #### MAC:
 Android **Kitkat** and above uses a significantly modified Linux MAC implementation – *SEAndroid*.
 SEAndroid considerably reduces the attack surface and also plays an important role in Android's permission model.
 Thanks to the MAC implementation, only a tiny portion of code now runs with full root permissions.
 Major enhancements regarding MAC have been introduced in **Lollipop** and **Oreo** releases.

 #### Apps:
 Android requires all apps to be digitally signed – unsigned apps won't run.
 By default, apps can only be installed from a preinstalled app store – typically **Google Play**.
-Each app's confined in its own sandbox (*IsolatedProcess*), being isolated from other apps and the OS.
-Android implements **seccomp** sandbox, providing advanced isolation and higher degree of security.
-Mentioned sandbox's internally used e.g. by *Google Chrome* app.
+Each app's confined in its own sandbox (*IsolatedProcess*), effectively being isolated from other apps and the OS.
+Android implements **seccomp** sandbox, providing advanced means isolation and higher degree of security.
+Seccomp sandbox's internally used e.g. by *Google Chrome* browser.

-Android **Marshmallow** and above offers app permission  model – user chooses to which files/components an app gains access.
-Several enhancements were introduced with every OS release, the last being **Q** right now. <span class="red">Using third-party permission managers (such as *XPrivacy*) is strongly discouraged.</span>
+Android **Marshmallow** and above implements an app permission model – user chooses to which files/components apps gain access.
+Several enhancements've been introduced with every OS release, the last being **Q** right now. <span class="red">Using third-party permission managers (such as *XPrivacy*) is strongly discouraged.</span>

-Features dependent on Google services (e.g. *VerifyApps*, *Google Play Protect*) will be omitted.
+Features dependent on Google services (e.g. *VerifyApps*, *Google Play Protect*) shall be omitted.

 #### FAQ is divided into several sections:
 - [Secure Devices](#andr1)